A quick introduction

 You’ve seen how much this console is capable of, did you expect hackers to settle with the limited features of OtherOS?
 I guess Sony didn’t either, the company tried hard to protect some areas, while leaving others half-closed, as hackers will later demonstrate.

 Let’s take a look at how some of its strongholds were cracked by independent hackers across the world, bear in mind the PS3 hacking community was very active, with many tools and documentation produced every year.
-So, I’m going to focus on a few milestones that pave the way to an influx of content and homebrew development, but you find more info at PS3History .
+So, I’m going to focus on a few milestones that pave the way to an influx of content and homebrew development, but you can find more info at PS3History .

 In 2010, after three quiet years in the hacking scene, the community took a turn for the best.
 George Hotz, a hacker known for previously unlocking the first iPhone model (a.k.a the ‘2G’) so it can work with any network (originally only on Cingular/AT&T), managed to read and write protected areas in memory without being stopped by the Hypervisor.
 He then published his exploit along with a short summary in his blog .